firhanzidan/algorithm/README.md

 # recipeapp
-this is the test of mcpayment interview process number 1
+this is the test of mcpayment interview process algorithm